akornatskyy/wheezy.routing/doc/userguide.rst

 limitation that applies if you would like to build paths by name (reverse function to path matching).
 Use regex syntax only inside named groups, create them as much as necessary.
 The path build strategy simply replaces named groups with values supplied.
+Optional named groups are supported.

 Curly Route
 ~~~~~~~~~~~